eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-search.md

 ## Search index

-When Ditto's microservice [things-search](architecture-services-things-search.html) is started, it automatically consumes all [events](basic-signals-event.html) which are emitted for changes to `Things` and `Policies` and updates an for search optimized representation of the `Thing` data into its own database.
+Ditto's microservice [things-search](architecture-services-things-search.html) automatically consumes all [events](basic-signals-event.html) which are emitted for changes to `Things` and `Policies` and updates an for search optimized representation of the `Thing` data into its own database.

 No custom indexes have to be defined as the structure in the database is "flattened" so that all data contained in